 The WRSWMA shall secure funding from a variety of sources for program management, service contracts and facilities.
-Note that taxes are not on the list for a local government corporation.
-A special district created by the legislature could have taxing powers.

 - Membership dues

 - Share of contract fees

 - Bonds

 - Grants

-- Funding from member cities for specific projects
+- Funding from member cities

-- Service or tipping Fees

-- Revenues from the sale of recovered materials

 G. Participation

 Only member cites can use WRSWMA facilities unless the WRSWMA agrees to accept waste for a fee from non-members at higher rates.